vitali-fedulov/images3/README.md

 # Comparing images in Go

+**This is the LATEST major version** of old package [images](https://github.com/vitali-fedulov/images).

 Near duplicates and resized images can be found with the package.
 Function `Open` supports JPEG, PNG and GIF (Go image-package default).
 But other image types are possible through third-party libraries, because the input for func `Icon` is simply image.Image.
-There is only one dependency: my another package [hyper](https://github.com/vitali-fedulov/hyper).
+There is only one dependency: my [hyper](https://github.com/vitali-fedulov/hyper) package.

-**This is the LATEST major version** of module [images](https://github.com/vitali-fedulov/images).

 **Demo**: [Similar image search and clustering](https://similar.pictures).